 In the basic scenario, ThriveCart sends the customer a PDF invoice after each purchase.
 The user can define numbering, fill in company details, and enable automatic invoice sending from the product settings level.
 For international transactions, the system automatically calculates the VAT rate based on the buyer's country and product type.
 This streamlines sales for those who do not want to configure external tax modules.
 ThriveCart also has a "Bulk Invoice Downloads" feature; under the Pro+ license, you can filter documents by time, product, or customer and download the entire package of invoices for tax settlements.
 This is useful during periodic reports -- the system sends a bulk PDF package by email, saving hours of work.

-Although ThriveCart automatically generates PDF invoices, the tool is not prepared for the growing requirements of European e-invoicing regulations.
+Although ThriveCart automatically generates PDF invoices, the tool is not prepared for the growing requirements of e-invoicing regulations around the world.
 In an analysis aimed at EU creators, it was noted that ThriveCart generates PDF invoices with a VAT number, reverse charge logic, and customer data.
-However, the author points out that from 2026, many EU countries, including Poland, will introduce mandatory structured invoicing (XML) and submission to national e-invoicing systems (in Poland -- KSeF).
+However, the author points out that from 2026 onward, many countries are introducing mandatory structured invoicing (XML) and submission to national e-invoicing systems (for example Peppol in much of the EU, Factur-X in France, SdI in Italy, or KSeF in Poland).
 Standard PDF files may not meet these requirements, especially in B2B transactions.
 Therefore, the article recommends deactivating ThriveCart's native invoicing module and using external accounting software that ensures compliance with local law.

-Another limitation is the lack of native integration with Polish accounting systems such as Fakturownia.pl or iFirma.
+Another limitation is the lack of native integration with accounting systems such as InvoiceOcean, QuickBooks, or Xero.
 ThriveCart stores data on servers in the United States, which may be problematic in the context of GDPR and data localization requirements.
-Furthermore, the system is entirely in English and has no Polish-language interface, which for some entrepreneurs is a barrier.
-It should also be noted that the customer's NIP (tax identification number) is neither verified nor required; for B2B sales in Poland, it must be collected manually, e.g., via the "Company VAT number" field in the checkout form.
+Furthermore, the system is entirely in English, which for some entrepreneurs is a barrier.
+It should also be noted that the customer's tax ID / VAT number is neither verified nor required; for B2B sales, it must be collected manually, e.g., via the "Company VAT number" field in the checkout form.

 1. Using built-in invoices (B2C only)

 If you sell e-books or courses to individuals (B2C) and your sales volume is small, you can use ThriveCart's native feature.
 In the product settings, enable the automatic invoice option, enter your company details, and set a numbering prefix.
-Make sure the VAT rates are correct for Poland and apply reverse charge for sales to EU businesses if needed.
-Keep in mind, however, that the PDF invoice sent by ThriveCart will not be compatible with the upcoming KSeF requirement -- you will need to later transfer it to your accounting system.
+Make sure the VAT/GST rates are correct for your country and apply reverse charge for sales to EU businesses if needed.
+Keep in mind, however, that the PDF invoice sent by ThriveCart will not be compatible with the upcoming structured e-invoicing requirements in many countries -- you will need to later transfer it to your accounting system.

-The second option is to download sales data from ThriveCart and import it into Fakturownia.pl.
+The second option is to download sales data from ThriveCart and import it into InvoiceOcean.
 This can be done in two ways:

-1. Payment processor report: If you use Stripe, generate a payment report with transaction details (date, amount, currency, buyer email) and import it into Fakturownia, mapping columns to the appropriate fields.
+1. Payment processor report: If you use Stripe, generate a payment report with transaction details (date, amount, currency, buyer email) and import it into InvoiceOcean, mapping columns to the appropriate fields.

 This method works if sales volume is small and you have time for manual data transfer.
-The downside is the need for constant exchange rate updates, adding NIP numbers, and manually sending invoices.
+The downside is the need for constant exchange rate updates, adding VAT numbers, and manually sending invoices.

 3. Integration through automation tools

 If your sales are growing and you want to automate the process, you can use n8n, Make, or Zapier.
-Each of these integrators allows creating a flow: "when a new order appears in ThriveCart, create an invoice in Fakturownia."
-Using the ThriveCart API, you can subscribe to order_created and order_payment_product events, retrieve order data, and then use the Fakturownia API to issue the document.
-When creating such a scenario, keep in mind the limitations: you must map fields yourself (first name, last name, email, NIP number), ensure correct currency conversions, and test the flow with each platform update. n8n and Make require basic technical knowledge, and a higher number of transactions may generate costs for executed operations.
+Each of these integrators allows creating a flow: "when a new order appears in ThriveCart, create an invoice in InvoiceOcean."
+Using the ThriveCart API, you can subscribe to order_created and order_payment_product events, retrieve order data, and then use the InvoiceOcean API to issue the document.
+When creating such a scenario, keep in mind the limitations: you must map fields yourself (first name, last name, email, tax ID / VAT number), ensure correct currency conversions, and test the flow with each platform update. n8n and Make require basic technical knowledge, and a higher number of transactions may generate costs for executed operations.

 4. Dedicated Striptu.com integration

 The simplest way to issue legally compliant invoices from ThriveCart is to use a dedicated integration such as striptu.com.
-This is a SaaS designed for Polish creators that connects ThriveCart, Kajabi, and Stripe with Fakturownia.
-After each sale in ThriveCart, the tool automatically creates a VAT invoice in Fakturownia, handles NIP number transfer, recognizes subscriptions, and retrieves exchange rates.
+This is a SaaS designed for creators that connects ThriveCart, Kajabi, and Stripe with InvoiceOcean.
+After each sale in ThriveCart, the tool automatically creates a VAT/GST invoice in InvoiceOcean, handles tax ID / VAT number transfer, recognizes subscriptions, and retrieves exchange rates.
 Unlike general integrators, striptu.com works immediately after connection and does not require building your own flows.

-The user can also use the NIP enforcement feature -- if the customer does not provide one, the system will prompt for completion before issuing the invoice.
-This ensures invoices are complete and data compliant with KSeF requirements.
-This solution is paid, but predictable: you pay a monthly subscription and get sales automation plus compliance with Polish law.
+The user can also use the VAT number enforcement feature -- if the customer does not provide one, the system will prompt for completion before issuing the invoice.
+This ensures invoices are complete and data is compliant with e-invoicing requirements.
+This solution is paid, but predictable: you pay a monthly subscription and get sales automation plus compliance with law.

 Challenges and practical tips

-1. Collecting the NIP number.
-ThriveCart does not require customers to provide a NIP.
-Set the "Company VAT number" field as mandatory for B2B offers and inform the buyer that without a NIP, they will not receive a VAT invoice.
+1. Collecting the VAT number.
+ThriveCart does not require customers to provide a tax ID.
+Set the "Company VAT number" field as mandatory for B2B offers and inform the buyer that without a VAT number, they will not receive a VAT invoice.

 2. Exchange rates.
-When selling in euros or dollars, remember to convert revenue to Polish zloty using the NBP exchange rate from the day preceding the sale.
-Fakturownia allows manually setting the rate when issuing an invoice.
+When selling in a foreign currency, remember to convert revenue to your accounting currency using your central bank's official reference rate from the day preceding the sale.
+InvoiceOcean allows manually setting the rate when issuing an invoice.

 3. GDPR and data localization.
 ThriveCart processes data outside the EU and requires a Data Processing Agreement (DPA).
-You can request such an agreement from ThriveCart support or transfer data to a Polish accounting system as soon as possible after the sale.
+You can request such an agreement from ThriveCart support or transfer data to an accounting system as soon as possible after the sale.

 Summary

 ThriveCart is a convenient tool for handling sales and marketing funnels that offers automatic PDF invoice generation and advanced tax features.
 Thanks to bulk invoice downloads and numbering prefix settings, it simplifies life for course and digital product creators.
-However, in the context of Polish law, its native invoicing module has limitations: it is not adapted to KSeF, does not verify NIP numbers, and operates on US-based servers.
-If you conduct B2B sales in Poland, consider disabling automatic invoicing in ThriveCart and using a dedicated tool that connects with Fakturownia and ensures compliance with local requirements.
+However, in the context of law, its native invoicing module has limitations: it is not adapted to structured e-invoicing systems, does not verify VAT numbers, and operates on US-based servers.
+If you conduct B2B sales, consider disabling automatic invoicing in ThriveCart and using a dedicated tool that connects with InvoiceOcean and ensures compliance with local requirements.
 Options such as manual CSV import or integrators like n8n may work for smaller sales volumes, but as transaction numbers grow, a "plug and play" integration like striptu.com works best.
 This keeps your accounting in order, customers receive correct VAT invoices, and you maintain the comfort of working in your favorite sales system.

-Fast Stripe to KSeF integration.
-Connect Stripe with Fakturownia.pl, iFirma, wFirma, or inFakt.
+Fast Stripe to e-invoicing integration.
+Connect Stripe with InvoiceOcean.